Best Places to Park Overnight on the East Coast

 Free Campsites

 When researching van life, I watched dozens of videos claiming that BLM land was easily available all throughout the United States, leaving me with me lofty dreams of never paying to park overnight.
-These dreams were quickly dashed when I actually got on the road, as I could never find any public land without going significantly out of my way.
+These dreams were quickly dashed once I actually got on the road, as I could never find any public land without going significantly out of my way.

-Because of this it is important to plan ahead and do your research regarding boondocking.
+Because of this, it is important to plan ahead and do your research regarding boondocking.
 Call or register online to determine the availability of any free campsites before you plan on camping there.
 Some require a reservation, while others are first come first serve.
 In both situations it is a good idea to secure your site early.

 During my trip to Virginia Beach, I found a free lake-side camp and decided to stay there.
 It had beautiful views, an established trail, a bathroom, and great security.
-I arrived an hour before the gates closed with the intent to stay overnight, only to find that I was absolutely not allowed to sleep in my vehicle.
+I arrived an hour before the gates closed with the intent to stay overnight, only to find that I was not allowed to sleep in my vehicle.
 Thankfully I was on vacation and had the time to set up my tent in one of their campsites, but if it had been a normal work day this oversight would have destroyed my schedule.
 By calling ahead, I could have learned this information ahead of time and steered clear.

 Campendium, Ultimate Campgrounds and Freecampsites.net are great resources for finding dispersed camping.